zachHixson/zachs_bitsy_hacks/README.md

 Once the Pixel Shader hack is installed, it can be called easily using [Sean's javascript from dialog hack](https://github.com/seleb/bitsy-hacks/blob/master/dist/javascript-dialog.js).

 These shaders seem to sometimes be slow in Firefox, and other times work fine.
-Either way, Chrome seems to run them fine.
+Either way, Chrome seems to run them perfectly.

 ### Activating a shader
 Activating and deactivating the shader effects are super simple, just add the following steps to a Bitsy dialog.